BNasmith/PTForsyth/PTFWorkofChrist.md

 72 RECONCILIATION

-danger in turn ; and we have to rise up in the name of the gospel, of the New Testament, and demand a more objective religion ; and we have to declare that if ever divine holiness is to be produced in man it can only be produced by
+danger in turn; and we have to rise up in the name of the gospel, of the New Testament, and demand a more objective religion; and we have to declare that if ever divine holiness is to be produced in man it can only be produced by
 God's act through Christ in the Holy Spirit. ^